VAIL holidays

 Self-styled America's top resort, Vail ski resort basically has it all.

-Seven Back Bowls offering amaziing off piste conditions as well as over 5,000 acres of Colorado's finest powder is an irresistible ski cocktail.
+Seven Back Bowls offering amazing off piste conditions as well as over 5,000 acres of Colorado's finest powder is an irresistible ski cocktail.
 Of the slopes the elegant town of Vail features a host of diverse culinary choices and some lively watering holes and retail experiences.

 Vail SKI RESORT

-Sistuated at the base of the mountain - the town of Vail is a charming alpine village designed especially for skiers, featuring pedestrian-friendly streets with upscale shops, art galleries, and a great variety of dining options.
+Situated at the base of the mountain - the town of Vail is a charming alpine village designed especially for skiers, featuring pedestrian-friendly streets with upscale shops, art galleries, and a great variety of dining options.
 The village ambiance blends rustic mountain charm with modern luxury, making it inviting for visitors.

 When it comes to dining, Vail offers an impressive culinary scene with eateries ranging from casual mountain lodges to gourmet restaurants.
 Popular spots include classic après-ski venues, fine dining like Matsuhisa for Japanese cuisine, and local favourites serving Colorado-inspired dishes.
 Vail's vibrant food culture ensures memorable meals after a day on the slopes, with many restaurants offering kid-friendly menus and cozy atmospheres suitable for families and groups.